madhusaravanan27/Covid-19-Immunity-Database-Management-System/README.md

 **Patient Records Management**:

-Store and manage patient personal details (name, age, contact information).
+-Store and manage patient personal details (name, age, contact information).

-Track each patient's medical history, including existing conditions and surgeries.
+-Track each patient's medical history, including existing conditions and surgeries.

 **Clinic and Doctor Information:**

-Manage clinic details such as address, contact information, and associated doctors.
+-Manage clinic details such as address, contact information, and associated doctors.

-Allow doctors to access patient records for better care delivery.
+-Allow doctors to access patient records for better care delivery.

 **Medical History and Vaccination Records:**

-Track medical histories, including vaccination information (COVID-related or others).
+-Track medical histories, including vaccination information (COVID-related or others).

-Manage antibody testing results to track a patient's immunity status.
+-Manage antibody testing results to track a patient's immunity status.

 **COVID Exposure Tracking:**

-Record COVID exposure details such as infection date, severity, symptoms, and treatments.
+-Record COVID exposure details such as infection date, severity, symptoms, and treatments.

 **Constraints and Data Integrity:**

-Primary and foreign key constraints ensure that patient, doctor, and clinic records are consistently linked and maintained.
+-Primary and foreign key constraints ensure that patient, doctor, and clinic records are consistently linked and maintained.

-Unique constraints ensure that duplicate records (e.g., email addresses) are not stored.
+-Unique constraints ensure that duplicate records (e.g., email addresses) are not stored.

 **Conclusion:**